bluzky/mau/docs/parser_module_splitting_plan.md

 3. **Conservative extraction is effective** - focusing on well-isolated functions (operators, literals, identifiers) avoids NimbleParsec circular dependency issues
 4. **NimbleParsec circular dependencies are challenging** - complex forward declarations with defcombinatorp may require keeping functionality in the main parser

-**Current Status**: 3 phases completed successfully, 751 tests passing consistently.
-The parser is now significantly more modular while maintaining full functionality and backward compatibility.
+**Current Status**: 4 phases completed successfully, 751 tests passing consistently.
+The parser is now highly modular with dedicated modules for Literal (306 lines), Variable (63 lines), Expression (86 lines), and Tag (86 lines) parsing, while the main parser (1,016 lines) maintains coordination and complex helper functions.
 Continue with this methodical, test-driven approach for the remaining modules.